-The 'DAC Harmondsworth intake' inbox (DAC male cases) and 'DAC Yarlswood referrals and interpreters' inbox (DAC female cases) are notified by Detention and Escorting Services each day of a list of detainees refusing food and/or fluid cases, updated to include new cases and updating circumstances for existing cases.
+89. The detention of non-CC cases, with outstanding asylum claims are managed by NRC London Asylum Team.
+The 'NRC London FFR Inbox' are notified by DET each day of a list of detained individuals refusing food and/or fluid cases, updated to include new cases and updating circumstances for existing cases.
 These notifications will be copied to the caseworkers and their line managers, with the overall food and fluid refusal special point of contact copied in to ensure action is taken.
-This log is also issued to the AD/grade 7 for DAC.
+This log is also issued to the AD/grade 7 for NRC London Asylum Team.

-Detained Third Country Unit (TCU)
+NRC Third Country Unit (TCU)

-The TCU Safeguarding lead (or person deputising in their absence) is notified by Detention and Escorting Services each day of a list of detainees refusing food and/or fluid in TCU cases, updated to include new cases and updating circumstances for existing cases.
-This will be copied to the relevant caseworkers and their line managers, with the food and fluid special point of contact copied in to ensure that action is taken.
-This log is also issued to the AD/grade 7 in TCU.
+90. The 'NRC Glasgow TCU Detained' Inbox is notified by DET each day of a list of detained individuals refusing food and/or fluid cases, updated to include new cases and updating circumstances for existing cases.
+These notifications will be copied to the caseworkers and their line managers, with the overall food and fluid refusal special point of contact copied in to ensure action is taken.
+This log is also issued to the AD/grade 7 for NRC Third Country Unit.